fastah/space/README.md

 We use Fastah's IP-based Geolocation API ([AWS](https://aws.amazon.com/marketplace/pp/B084VR96P3), [Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/fastah.ip_location_api_01)) to detect the geolocation of your IP address using the raw underlying data provided by SpaceX and Viasat themselves.
 Both SpaceX and Viasat provide [RFC8805 internet standard](https://www.rfc-editor.org/rfc/rfc8805) feeds in the public domain so that app developers and network operators build services such as Netflix, Prime Video, online shopping, and banking services more efficiently and securely.

-In an upcoming release, we will allow StarWatch users to flag wrong data based on real (GPS) location of the user.
+In an upcoming release, we will allow the app's users to flag wrong data based on real (GPS) location of the user.
 This will help SpaceX and Viasat improve their geolocation data feeds and make the internet a better place for everyone.

 ## How to use